AnalystSohail/Coffee-Sales-Dashboard-MS-Excel/README.md

-# Coffee-Sales-Dashboard-MS-Excel
-This repository contains a comprehensive data analysis project on coffee sales using Microsoft Excel.
-We've gathered and analyzed data related to coffee sales, customer preferences, and seasonal trends to provide valuable information for optimizing your coffee business.
+In this project, we delve into a dataset capturing coffee sales data over a specific time frame.
+We explore various aspects of the data to gain a better understanding of how coffee sales have evolved over time, identifying factors that contribute to changes in sales figures.